 The symptoms usually develop within 6-72 hours of transfusion.

 .
-The delayed Transfusion related acute lung injury syndrome may represent a phenomenon of immunomodulation caused by transfusions that renders the primed lung more vulnerable to ARDS
+The delayed Transfusion-related acute lung injury syndrome may represent a phenomenon of immunomodulation caused by transfusions that render the primed lung more vulnerable to ARDS

 Recipient-related risk factors